rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-supported-configurations.md

 You can run Microsoft BitLocker Administration and Monitoring (MBAM) 2.5 in a Stand-alone topology or in a Configuration Manager Integration topology that integrates MBAM with System Center Configuration Manager.
 If you use the recommended configuration for either topology in a production environment, MBAM supports up to 500,000 MBAM clients.
 For information about the recommended architecture and features that are configured on each server for each topology, see [High-Level Architecture for MBAM 2.5](high-level-architecture-for-mbam-25.md).

 For additional configurations that are specific to the Configuration Manager Integration topology, see [Versions of Configuration Manager that MBAM supports](#bkmk-cm-ramreqs).

-**Note**
+> [!NOTE]
-Microsoft provides support for the current service pack and, in some cases, the immediately preceding service pack.
+> Microsoft provides support for the current service pack and, in some cases, the immediately preceding service pack.
 To find the support timelines for your product, see the [Lifecycle Supported Service Packs](https://go.microsoft.com/fwlink/p/?LinkId=31975).
 For more information about Microsoft Support Lifecycle Policy, see [Microsoft Support Lifecycle Support Policy FAQ](https://go.microsoft.com/fwlink/p/?LinkId=31976).

 ## MBAM Supported Languages